eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     two main purposes:

+    -   It describes the capabilities and properties of the Wallet Instance, the User device and the WSCD(s) and lets the Wallet Provider rerecognize its Wallet Instance.

+    -   Moreover, the WTE contains a WTE public key.
+This key can be used to authenticate the Wallet Instance towards the Wallet Provider.

+3. The EUDI Wallet Provider issues a Issuer Trust Evidence (ITE) to the Wallet Instance and behaves similarly to the WTE.
+The ITE has two main purposes:

     -   It describes the capabilities and properties of the Wallet Instance, the User device and the WSCD(s).
 This allows a PID Provider or an Attestation Provider to verify that the Wallet Instance complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.

-    -   Moreover, the WTE contains a WTE public key.
+    -   Moreover, the ITE contains an ITE public key.
 During the issuance of a PID or an attestation (see [section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Instance is in possession of the corresponding